Developing good habits helps us focus on things that need our attention most.

 6. Playing investing too safe

 Safe investing is important.
-But there’s safe, and there’s too safe.
+But there’s safe, and then there’s too safe.
 Keeping all your money in no-risk accounts means inflation will rob you of spending power slowly but surely.

 7. Getting hooked on lattes

 That $4 latte is killing your budget.
 One such latte a day each workday adds up to $20 a week — $1,040 a year.
 If you tip a dollar each time, you’re spending $1,300 a year.
 There’s surely something you would rather do with that $1,000.

 Build a better habit: Substitute new habits you enjoy for the old ones.
 A latte is a way of treating yourself, so find treats that don’t bust your budget.